FreeHK-Lunity/project-HONGSHING/README.md

 > Inside the `project-HONGSHING` folder, move the maps folder to your OMSI 2 folder.
 You are set for map development now!

-CHAPTER 4 --- Pushing to your repository.
+## CHAPTER 4 --- Pushing to your repository
+>
-> Please install Vim from the following website. https://www.vim.org/download.php
+> Please install Vim from the following website. <https://www.vim.org/download.php>
 > Press on the `self installing executable` hyperlink.
 > Follow the steps to install the application.
 > Go to your Git Bash terminal.